For the typical do-it-yourselfer, the installation of Aspect peel & stick tiles is a relatively easy project.

 Careful layout and tile application can still sometimes leave gaps between the tiles.
 To hide any gaps, we recommend using a primer, tinted with the color of your tiles on the wall to which the tiles are applied, before starting.
 Your local paint store can mix this for you.

-The adhesive on the back side of the Aspect glass tiles are engineered to stick to flat, primed, smooth walls.
+The adhesive on the back side of the Aspect metal tiles are engineered to stick to flat, primed, smooth walls.

 Method 1 – The adhesive on the back side of the Aspect tiles is engineered to be aggressive and pressure-sensitive